HigherOrderCO/Kind/blog/2-first-class-modules-with-self-types.md

 ```

 With this, we're able to represent first-class modules in Kind.
 The `Dynamic`
-and `Module` modules are already on Kind/base.
-Thus, users can already use
+and `Module` modules are already on base.
+Kind users can already use first-class
-first-class modules in their codes, and the first snippet in this post works!
+modules in their codes, and the first snippet in this post works as is!

 As a last thought, I wonder if, in a future, we should desugar the `type`
 syntax in a way that does this automatically.
 I see no reason not to, but